jcfarrell/CCI-Rateify-jQuery-Plugin/README.md

 	});

 * wwmWidth: Custom width as a number.
 Use 300 for 300px wide.
 For full width user ‘responsive’.
 * wwmHeaderColor: Custom color for header (hex value).
+Will also accept string value for common colors, ie 'blue'.
 Note: Font color will be white.
 * wwmLogo: true to display a WWM logo, false for no logo
+* wwmType: 'box' will display box quotes and 'scroll' will display a scrolling ticker
 * wwmPairs: The currency pairs you’d like this instance to subscribe to.
 Valid pairs are: Gold, Silver, USD/JPY, USD/CHF, GBP/USD, USD/CAD, EUR/USD, AUD/USD, GBP/JPY, UR/JPY